hossein1376/grape/README.md

 ### `errs` package

 Used for effortlessly conveying error details, messages and relevant status code between different functions and application layers .
-Paired with `RespondFromErr`, JSON responses can be automatically derived and written.
+Paired with `ExtractFromErr`, JSON responses can be automatically derived and written.

 ### `validator` package